Solo Travel in Antarctica

 Hurtigruten – Antarctica voyages.
 Hurtigruten are a well-known cruise company offering worldwide cruises.
 To Antarctica they offer expedition cruises from 13 to 23 days including Yankee Harbour, the Lemaire Channel, Stonington Island and Antarctic Sound.
 Prices start from £4948 and go up to £10,000 which includes the Falklands, and South Georgia.

-Oceanwide Expeditions – Offers discovery cruises to Antarctica – Basecamp where you can snowshoe, kayak, hike and go mountaineering.
+Oceanwide Expeditions – Offers discovery cruises to Antarctica – Basecamp where you can release your Antarctica explorer and snowshoe, hike, go mountaineering, and enjoy some Antarctica kayaking.
 Cruises are for 11 days and cost approximately £7700.

 Travel Insurance For Antarctica